Creating an Encouraging Environment

 - Social interaction difficulties

-Our aim was to create, for our pupils, an autism-friendly environment that was influenced by the priorities of people with ASD.
+Our aim was to create, for our pupils, an autism-friendly environment that was influenced by the priorities of autistic people.
 Donna Williams (1996), in her book, ‘Autism: An Inside Out Approach’, describes her ideal educational environment:

 ‘…one where the room had very little echo or reflective light, where the lights were soft and glowing with upward rather than downward projecting light.
 It would be one where the physical arrangements of things in the room was cognitively orderly and didn’t alter and where everything in the room remained within routinely defined areas.
 It would be an environment where only what was necessary to learning was on display and there were no unnecessary decorations or potential distractions’ (Williams 1996, p.284)